SteveBarnett/Remixing/_thinking/less-ai-please.md

     - LLMs are not sentient or conscious.
     - Mode amplification, not choosing or selecting or deciding
     - We imbue meaning and mind into (text) language
+        - We see a mirror-like representation of a human
+    - Additional anthropomorphism comes from the UI and UX of the tools
     - No-one is saying the image generation tools are communicating with us through images!
     - There are other things where "magic" happens that we don't say are sentient
     - No thinking, empathy, no understanding.
 Only text prediction.